In AODocs, permissions are applied at the document level:

-- The specific permissions that are defined on this document are applied.
+- The specific permissions defined on this document are applied.

 AODocs combines the three rules above to compute the final set of permissions of each document.

-As general best practice, we recommend you to set the document security by relying on the inherited permissions rather than using document specific permissions.
+As general best practice, we recommend that you set the document security by relying on inherited permissions rather than using document-specific permissions.

 Inherited permissions are powerful to globally set the access rights of a large number of documents with a small number of high-level settings.

 AODocs provides three ways to apply inherited permissions to documents:

 - Document class permissions: a single set of permissions for all the documents of a document class.